syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 When you open it, it displays a pop-up window containing text of the associated note.

-[PdfInkAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfInkAnnotation.html) is used to create ink annotation in a PDF document.
+[PdfInkAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfInkAnnotation.html) class is used to create ink annotation in a PDF document.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}